Repairing Storm-Damaged Shade, Ornamental, and Fruit Trees

 - Don’t use excessive fertilizer because overdoses damage plants further.
 Follow label rates carefully.

 Consult a certified arborist if you are uncertain as to the best procedure for repairing or replacing damaged trees.
-Contact your county Extension office for the names of International Society of Arboriculture (ISA) board-certified arborists in your area.
+Contact your local MSU Extension office for the names of International Society of Arboriculture (ISA) board-certified arborists in your area.

 The Mississippi State University Extension Service is working to ensure all web content is accessible to all users.
 If you need assistance accessing any of our content, please email the webteam or call 662-325-2262.